openjdk/babylon-docs/README.md

 Then, visit `localhost:8081` in your browser.

-To see the preview new modifications once the server has started:
+To preview changes once the server has started:

 ```bash
 make && make update